 Purchasing cards are available and the preferred method, for low value purchases.
-They must be used in accordance with Latrobe City Council's Purchasing Card Policy and are not to be used for personal use.
+They must be used in accordance with Latrobe City Council's Purchasing Card Policy and must not be used for personal use.

 2.3.2.4 Petty Cash